 Razor Bumps and Strawberry Legs: How to Prevent and Treat Them

-For many woman running their hands over their freshly shaved legs is a damn good feeling.
-The skin feels smooth and soft and they can’t wait to put on that skirt or those shorts and enjoy summer, sunshine and beach life.
+For many women, running their hands over their freshly shaved legs is a damn good feeling.
+The skin feels smooth and soft and they can’t wait to put on that skirt or those shorts and enjoy the summer, sunshine and beach life.
 Yep.
 For many women the situation I’ve just described is probably pretty relatable.
 For others however (me included) it’s not.
-I’ve been struggling with ingrowns, razor bumps and strawberry legs for as long as I can remember and while I will probably always struggle a little with my (what feels like larger-than-life) pores, I’ve found some ways and products, that have helped to improve my legs appearance.
+I’ve been struggling with ingrowns, razor bumps and strawberry legs for as long as I can remember.
+And while I will probably always struggle a little with my (what feels like larger-than-life) pores, I’ve found some ways and products that have helped to improve the appearance of my legs.

 If you struggle with strawberry legs or razor bumps, read on!
 I’ve also covered my “ingrown strategy” in a separate post, so feel free to head on over HERE, if you wanna learn more.

 And now without further due: Here’s how I avoid and treat razor bumps and strawberry legs!

 Razor bumps are little red bumps that sometimes form after you’ve shaved.
 They appear due to skin irritation caused by shaving.
 Other terms that describe razor bumps include:

 Before I became a “regular waxer”, beach vacation time was high time for my Venus!
 I would shave every day, which took quite a toll on the more sensitive areas.
 Especially my arm pits and bikini area.
 It once got so bad that my mum gave my an antibiotics cream to treat my irritated skin topically (which worked wonders by the way!).
 The razor bumps and irritated skin weren’t just a cosmetic issue for me.
 They actually really hurt!
 I’ve also noticed: The more regularly I shave, the bigger the chance they appear.